 4 Key Components of Retirement Income Planning

-• 59 ½ – when you can start taking penalty-free from your retirement plans
+- Age 59 ½ – When you can start taking penalty-free from your retirement plans

-• 62 – when you can start taking Social Security
+- Age 62 – When you can start taking Social Security

-• 65 – when you can enroll in Medicare
+- Age 65 – When you can enroll in Medicare

-• 70 – is the latest you can wait to take Social Security
+- Age 70 – Is the latest you can wait to take Social Security

-Now that you know where to get started in the planning process, it is time to take the next step and schedule a meeting with one of our fiduciary advisors.
-We will work with you to create a customized retirement plan that reflects your specific goals and needs.
+Now that you know where to get started in the planning process, it is time to take the next step and schedule a retirement consultation with one of our fiduciary financial advisors.
+We will work with you to create a customized retirement income plan that reflects your specific goals and needs.

 Don’t wait, schedule your no-obligation retirement review today!